 The first two test aircraft were delivered to Edwards Air Force Base, Calif., in September 2000.
 The 58th Special Operations Wing at Kirtland AFB, NM began CV-22 aircrew training with the first two production aircraft in August 2006.
 The first operational CV-22 was delivered to Air Force Special Operations Command in January 2007.
 Initial operational capability was achieved in 2009.
-A total of 54 CV-22 aircraft are scheduled to be delivered by the end of 2021, although two have been stricken from the AF inventory.
+A total of 54 CV-22 aircraft are scheduled to be delivered by the end of 2021.

-Primary Function: special operations long-range infiltration, exfiltration and resupply.
+Primary Function: special operations forces long-range infiltration, exfiltration and resupply

 Range: combat radius of 500 nautical miles with one internal auxiliary fuel tank

 Crew: 4 - pilot, copilot and (2) flight engineers

 ACAT: ACAT IC Program